wrathtafarian/js-charts/wiki/charts/Line Charts.md

 **Style directives** are used to override the customization applied by the style template to each chart.

-Bar charts support the following style directives.
+Line charts support the following style directives.

 [🖼️ js-canvas-*](../directives/Style%20Directive%20Canvas.md)
 [📊 js-chart-*](../directives/Style%20Directive%20Canvas.md)